 Polynesian Transportation to Magic Kingdom

-There is an elevator on one side of the lobby and staircases on either side.
-When you reach the monorail platform, you will have to go through security.
-However, when you reach Magic Kingdom, you’ll still be within the secure area and can walk straight up to the ticket gate.
+Before you reach the monorail platform, you must go through security.
+However, when you arrive at Magic Kingdom, you’ll still be within the secure area and can walk straight up to the ticket gate.

-The resort monorail stops at the Magic Kingdom and surrounding resorts.
-You will have one stop at the Grand Floridian before making your way to Magic Kingdom.
+Disney’s resort monorail stops at the Magic Kingdom and surrounding resorts.
+After you leave the Polynesian, you will have one stop at Disney’s Grand Floridian before arriving at Magic Kingdom.

-Guests on the side of the resort closest to the Transportation and Ticket Center might elect to walk over to it when taking the monorail.
+Guests staying on the side of the resort closest to the Transportation and Ticket Center might elect to take the monorail from that station.

 The walkway between the Polynesian and Transportation and Ticket Center is rather short.
-Pago Pago, Tokelau, and Moorea will be the closest longhouses to the Transportation and Ticket Center.
+Pago Pago, Tokelau, and Moorea are the closest longhouses to the Transportation and Ticket Center.

-Once you reach the Transportation and Ticket Center you can take the Express monorail directly to Magic Kingdom.
-Or you can take the resort monorail, just know it will stop at the Polynesian and Grand Floridian on your way to the park.
+Once you reach the Transportation and Ticket Center, you can take the Express monorail directly to Magic Kingdom.
+Or you can take the resort monorail.
+However, the resort monorail will stop at the Polynesian and Grand Floridian on your way to the park.

 Along with the monorail service, there are a few other options for visiting the Magic Kingdom from the Polynesian.
-The first option is the resort’s boat service.
+One of those options is the resort’s boat service.

-The water launch goes from the Polynesian to Magic Kingdom.
+Polynesian’s watercraft launch travels directly from the Polynesian to Magic Kingdom.
 After that, it returns to Grand Floridian before arriving back at the Polynesian.

-The boat service from the Polynesian to Magic Kingdom begins one-half hour before park opening.
-It continues until 45 minutes after the park closes.
+Boat service from the Polynesian to Magic Kingdom begins one-half hour before the park opens.
+Boats continue to run until 45 minutes after the park closes.

-Guests can walk from the Polynesian to the Grand Floridian.
-Then they can take the walkway from the Grand Floridian to Magic Kingdom.
+First, you’ll want to take the walkway from the Polynesian to the Grand Floridian.
+Then join the walkway from the Grand Floridian to Magic Kingdom.

 Transportation to Epcot from the Polynesian Resort

-Once arriving at the center, you’ll first go through security.
-Then you’ll want to join the line for the monorail to Epcot.
+When you arrive at the Transportation and Ticket Center, you’ll go through security first.
+Then you’ll want to walk up the ramp for the Epcot monorail.

-Once you exit, you’ll head down the platform and remain in a secured area.
-This allows you to walk directly to the turnstiles instead of having to go through another security checkpoint.
+Once you exit, you’ll remain in a secured area.
+This allows you to walk directly to the ticket turnstiles instead of going through another security checkpoint.

 In the event of inclement weather or the monorail goes down, bus service will be provided to and from the resort.